 The west coast is rich in history, some in which is good history, some maybe not so cheery.
-As you go cruising this year, take a deeper look at where you, you may be surprised what you find out.
-From some digging around, I’ve found nine destinations that are known for some dark history and consequently being haunted!
+As you go boating this year, take a deeper look at where you, you may be surprised what you find out.
+From some digging around, I’ve found nine boating destinations that are known for some dark history and consequently being haunted!
 I’m sure there are many others, these are just the ones I’ve found so far.
-If you’ve stumbled upon an anchorage with some haunted history do share!
+If you’ve stumbled upon an anchorage while out boating with some haunted history do share!

 Bedwell Harbour Yew Tree, Pender Island